Johannes Kepler: Linz (1612–1630)

 In Linz, Kepler's primary responsibilities (beyond completing the Rudolphine Tables) were teaching at the district school and providing astrological and astronomical services.
 In his first years there, he enjoyed financial security and religious freedom relative to his life in Prague—though he was excluded from Eucharist by his Lutheran church over his theological scruples.
-It was also during his time in Linz that Kepler had to deal with the accusation and ultimate verdict of witchcraft against his mother Katharina in the Protestant town of Leonberg.
-That blow, happening only a few years after Kepler's excommunication, is not seen as a coincidence but as a symptom of the full-fledged assault waged by the Lutherans against Kepler.
+It was during his time in Linz that Kepler had to deal with the accusation and ultimate verdict of witchcraft against his mother Katharina in the Protestant town of Leonberg.
+That blow, happening only a few years after his excommunication, is not seen as a coincidence but as a symptom of the full-fledged assault waged by the Lutherans against Kepler.

 His first publication in Linz was De vero Anno (1613), an expanded treatise on the year of Christ's birth.
 He also participated in deliberations on whether to introduce Pope Gregory's reformed calendar to Protestant German lands.
-On 30 October 1613, Kepler married the 24-year-old Susanna Reuttinger.
+On 30 October 1613, Kepler married Susanna Reuttinger.
 Following the death of his first wife Barbara, Kepler had considered 11 different matches over two years (a decision process formalized later as the marriage problem).
-He eventually returned to Reuttinger (the fifth match) who, he wrote, "won me over with love, humble loyalty, economy of household, diligence, and the love she gave the stepchildren."
+He eventually returned to Reuttinger (the fifth match) who, he wrote, "won me over with love, humble loyalty, economy of household, diligence, and the love she gave the stepchildren".
 The first three children of this marriage (Margareta Regina, Katharina, and Sebald) died in childhood.
 Three more survived into adulthood: Cordula (born 1621); Fridmar (born 1623); and Hildebert (born 1625).
 According to Kepler's biographers, this was a much happier marriage than his first.

 On 8 October 1630, Kepler set out for Regensburg, hoping to collect interest on work he had done previously.
-A few days after reaching Regensburg, Kepler became sick, and progressively became worse.
-On 15 November 1630, just over a month after his arrival, he died.
-He was buried in a Protestant churchyard that was completely destroyed during the Thirty Years' War.
+A few days after reaching Regensburg, he became sick and progressively worsened.
+Kepler died on 15 November 1630, just over a month after his arrival.
+He was buried in a Protestant churchyard in Regensburg, which was completely destroyed during the Thirty Years' War.